Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 Bortuzzo’s departure left the Blues awfully thin on the blue line.
 Nick Leddy was scratched with an upper-body injury he sustained but played through in Game 1.
 Marco Scandella has not played in the series due to a lower-body injury.

 NOTES: The Wild improved to 3-13 in playoff Game 2s.
-They raised their record to 2-8 in home games in the four postseason series in franchise history they’ve had with home-ice advantage as the higher seed. … The Blues fell to 10-2-1 on the road since the trade deadline on March 21. … Alex Goligoski replaced Dimitry Kulikov on the third defensive pair for the Wild.
+They raised their record to 2-8 in home games in the four postseason series in franchise history they’ve had with home-ice advantage as the higher seed. … The Blues fell to 10-2-1 on the road since the trade deadline.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports